wakkihaya/neurotechjp/src/md/en/blog/ria-rustagi-neuphony.md

 ![Neuphony GIF](https://www.neuphony.com/wp-content/uploads/2021/04/home.gif)
 _Neuphony_

-Ria said that Neuphony's strength is that it's designed so that **it can be used by researchers as well as general consumers**, as it has placed the minimum number of sensors in the right places to get various data.
+Ria said that Neuphony's strength is that it's designed so that **it can be used by researchers as well as general consumers**, as it has placed the minimum number of sensors in the right places to obtain various data.

 > We feel that there is a big gap between consumer devices and research devices.
-Research devices are good, with lots of sensors, but they are expensive.
-On the other hand, consumer devices are reasonable, but often do not have sensors in the right place.
-In order to fill this gap, we carefully chose the location of the sensors and created a unique device that covers the frontal, parietal, and temporal lobes.
+Research devices are superior, with lots of sensors, but they are expensive.
+On the other hand, consumer devices are cheap, but often do not have sensors in the right place.
+In order to fill this gap, we carefully chose the location of the sensors and created unique devices that covers the frontal, parietal, and temporal lobes.

 By cleverly analyzing data from three different lobes - the frontal lobe, which controls concentration and emotions; the temporal lobe, which controls auditory perception and memory; and the parietal lobe, which controls somatosensory perception - Neuphony should be able to accurately respond to many use cases with neurofeedback.